Planning a solo trip to Bangkok? Let me tell you what…. you are doing the right thing.

-I encourage everyone to visit Bangkok, particularly those who’re new to the idea of long-term solo travelling.
-And it shouldn’t take all that much persuasion, after all Bangkok has been named as one of the world’s best cities to travel, for many years in a row, and there is a reason for it.
-In fact, there are many.
+I encourage everyone to try a solo trip to Bangkok, particularly those who’re new to solo travelling.
+And it shouldn’t require much persuasion, after all, the city has been titled as one of the world’s best places to travel in the southeast Asia, for many years in a row, and there is a reason for it.

-From food, to people, to a killer nightlife Bangkok leads in everything.
-Though some people do complain that it is too noisy, I think my Indian dispositions helped me blend in fairly easily.
-In only a few hours after I landed in Bangkok, someone offered me to drop me at my hostel, in his car, because I happened to ask him the directions.
+From world-class food to nature parks to party places, this city leads in everything.
+Though some people complain that the city is too noisy, I think my Indian dispositions helped me blend in fairly easily.
+In only a few hours after I landed there, someone offered me a lift and drop me at my Bangkok hostel because I happened to ask him the directions.
 And that is how easy it is to work things out here.

-I remember a friend once told me that she doesn’t like solo backpacking “anymore” because on her very first trip she ended up in a place that wasn’t meant for her.
-And it had her discouraged for life.
-But that’s not going to happen if you go to Bangkok.
-Because whether you’re into crazy night parties, culture, food or pretty much anything else – the city will keep you entertained.
-Cheap, fascinating and colourful, Bangkok is designed to suit backpackers and solo budget travellers.
-You can spend a month here living different experience, seeing new places, every day.
-Explore temples, night markets, one of the craziest nightlife scenes, and of course, the amazing Thai food.
+I remember a friend once told me that she doesn’t like solo backpacking “anymore” because on her very first trip she ended up at a place that wasn’t meant for her, and it had her discouraged to travel solo for life.
+But that’s not going to happen if you planned a solo trip to Bangkok.
+Because no what taste you have, this place won’t disappoint you!

-Here you can find super cheap hostels, for less than $2 a night, and then seemingly right next door you can find a luxurious property charging you a whopping $10,000 each night.
-Such range of options make Bangkok much accessible for every kind of traveller.
+Here you can find super cheap hostels, for less than USD 5 a night, and then right next door you can find a luxurious property charging you a whopping USD 10,000 per night.
+Such a range of options makes it accessible for every kind of traveller.

 Bangkok is Safe

-There is no denying of the fact that Bangkok is full of travellers.
-And if you end up at one the popular backpacking streets namely, Khao San road or Sukhumvit Soi 11, among few others – you will have no problem in making new friends.
-Khao San Road, however, is the backpacker hub of Bangkok.
-Or perhaps, the backpacking hub of the universe.
-Beginning at the landmark The Brick Bar, as you walk down, with a beer in your hand, you’ll find happy backpackers from all over the world eating Pad Thai on the street and looking for someone to break into a conversation.
-It is unlike any other road in the world.
-In fact, the entire city is unlike any other city.
+Khao San Road is an ideal place to stay if you are on a solo trip to Bangkok.
+Beginning at the landmark The Brick Bar, as you walk down, with a beer in your hand, you find happy backpackers from all over the world eating Pad Thai on the street and looking for someone to talk to.
+Khao San Street is unlike any other street in the world.
+In fact, the entire Bangkok city is unlike any other city.

-They aren’t friendly to a level that they will go out their way to talk to anyone who walks by, because they respect your privacy.
-But if you interact with them, they will be most happy to speak and help you out in any way they can – without expecting for any money in return.
-What shocked me though, is every time when I asked a tuktuk driver about a bus route, they seemingly gave me all the information they had, despite knowing it will only harm their business.
-No wonder, the local people here make travelling easier to a next level.
+They aren’t friendly to a level that they will go out of their way to talk to anyone who walks past them because they respect other people’s privacy.
+But if you will interact with them, they will be very happy to speak and help you out in any way they can.
+What shocked me, even more, was the fact that every time I asked a tuk-tuk driver about a bus route, they happily distributed me with all the information they had, despite knowing it will only take their customer away.